Make a Year-End Christmas Vision Gift

 If you or someone you know are in immediate danger, please call the National Domestic Abuse Hotline at 800–799–7233.

 October is Domestic Violence Awareness month.
 Pastor Chris sat down with author and advocate Tiffany Mensah to talk about this topic and how the church can be a safe space for those experiencing domestic violence.
-You can view the episode this Tuesday, October 4th at 6pm across all our social media platforms.
+You can view the episode here.

 We asked Tiffany to put together an in-depth resource that lays out the potential warning signs, common characteristics of an abuser, and how to get help.